sukykaur/AzureGDPR/DWoverview.md

   -	OMS Log Analytics is connected to the [NSG's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

 **Subnets**: Each subnet is associated with its corresponding NSG.

-### Protect
-The goal of the third step is to establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.

--	[AAD Identity Protection](https://docs.microsoft.com/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.

 **Bastion Host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
 The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
 To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the Network Security Group (NSG).